T

 PacePacked

-This 2-day itinerary for Hội An balances historical exploration with culinary adventures and rural immersion.
-You'll wander through the UNESCO-listed Ancient Town, discover local delicacies, enjoy a romantic river cruise, and explore the charming countryside.
-The pace is balanced, allowing for photography opportunities and a deep dive into the local culture, perfect for couples seeking a mid-range experience.
+This 2-day itinerary for Hội An balances historical exploration with culinary adventures and local craftsmanship.
+You'll wander through the enchanting UNESCO-listed Ancient Town, savor authentic Vietnamese dishes, and engage with local artisans.
+The pace is balanced, allowing for both iconic sights and relaxed moments, perfect for couples seeking a blend of culture, food, and photography.

 Day 1 · Hội An